 When selecting a commercial food for your animal companion, be sure to read the label.
 Although percentages are misleading due to the variable moisture content of processed foods, they are often the only data available.

-- Avoid foods containing “by-product meal,” “meat and bone meal,” or the newest euphemism, “beef and bone meal,” which tend to be the least expensive (and thus potentially poorest quality) animal-source ingredients.
-“Meat and bone meal” (MBM) is the mammal equivalent to “by-product meal” (which is properly applied only to poultry).
+- Avoid foods containing “by-product meal,” “meat and bone meal,” or euphemisms like “beef and bone meal,” which tend to be the least expensive (and thus poorest quality) animal-source ingredients.
+“Meat and bone meal” (MBM) is the mammal equivalent to “by-product meal” (which applies only to poultry).
 MBM was reported as the ingredient most likely to contain the drug used for euthanasia (sodium pentobarbital) in a study conducted by the FDA. .

 - Because the pet food makers have gotten pretty clever about marketing, it’s important to know how to see through the hype.
-For instance, don’t fall for the “meat is the first ingredient” ploy!
-For more about pet food marketing, see this article.
+For more about pet food marketing ploys, see this article.

 - Change brands or flavors of dry food every 2 or 3 months to avoid deficiencies or excesses of ingredients, which may be problematic for your animal.
-(With canned food, you can change flavors daily if you wish–my cats prefer it that way!)
 Whenever you are changing foods, remember to GO SLOWLY.
 Add a tiny amount of new food to old, and gradually increase the proportion of new food.
 It will take a week or two to properly transition a cat.
 Click here for more info on why and how to change foods.

-- Cats need at least 50% of their diet (preferably 100%!) in the form of wet food (canned or homemade), for optimal health.
+- Cats need at least 50% of their diet (preferably 100%!) in the form of wet food (canned or homemade).
 Include a variety of meats and flavors to prevent finicky behavior and food allergies and intolerances.
-Cats who are overweight, diabetic, or have a history of or current liver, pancreas, bladder or kidney disease, should not eat any dry or semi-moist food at all.
+Cats who are overweight, diabetic, or have a history of or current liver, pancreas, cystitis, bladder crystals or stones, or kidney disease, should not eat any dry or semi-moist food at all.
 The low moisture and high carbohydrate content are known to contribute to these problems.
-There is no real benefit to the cat from dry food, and many adverse effects on health.
+There is no benefit to the cat from dry food, and many adverse effects on health.
 Dry food is popular because of its cost and convenience, but it is definitely not healthy for your cat to eat.
 (And no, dry food does not clean the teeth!)

-- If you must feed dry food, remember to never get it wet.
-Do not mix with canned food, milk, broth, or water.
+- If you must feed dry food, remember to never get it wet, even if the package says it’s okay.
+Do not mix kibble with canned food, milk, broth, or water.
 All dry foods have bacterial contamination on the surface, and moisture will allow those bacteria to grow.
-Some are dangerous and cause vomiting and/or diarhhea.
+Some are dangerous, and cause vomiting and/or diarrhea.

-Above all, supplement with organic raw meats (meat should be frozen at -4oF for 72 hours, then thawed prior to use; follow safe meat-handling procedures at all times) and if desired, a small amount lightly steamed, pureed or finely grated non-starchy vegetables (they cannot be very well digested by carnivores otherwise).
-Dogs may be supplemented with tofu and cooked grains; however, cats should receive minimal carbohydrates in the diet.
-Be aware that plant products tend to raise urine pH and may contribute to urinary tract disease.
-Other helpful supplements include Omega-3 fatty acids, acidophilus, digestive enzymes, and Vitamins C and E.
+Above all, supplement with organic raw meat and organ meats (all meat should be frozen at -4oF for 72 hours, then thawed prior to use; follow safe meat-handling procedures at all times).
+If desired, add a small amount lightly steamed, pureed or finely grated non-starchy vegetables (they cannot be very well digested by carnivores otherwise) or organic baby food.
+Dogs may be supplemented with organic tofu and cooked grains; however, cats should receive minimal carbohydrates in the diet.
+Be aware that plant products tend to raise urine pH and may contribute to bladder stones and urinary tract disease.
+Other helpful supplements include Omega-3 fatty acids, probiotics such as L. acidophilus, digestive enzymes, and antioxidants.